grahamnicholls/aws_info/README.md

 The --price option adds pricing info where useful - principally in the case of EC2 Instances.
 By default, assets are shown from all regions (Which appallingly is a hard-coded array of region names).
 By specifying --region [region_name], the search is restricted to that region.
+Some actions will fail with insufficient permissions.
+The default behaviour in that case is to exit; this can be overridden by specifying -nofail.

 ## Examples of Usage: